 The Department of Student Affairs Administration offers a fast-track application process open to students who hold a bachelor's degree with a GPA of 3.5 of higher.
 Prospective students who meet the requirement should apply to the Student Affairs Administration program by submitting the online application, appropriate transcripts, a personal statement and résumé.
 No letters of recommendation are required.
 Interested students must e-mail Brianna King, director of admissions and student services, at firstname.lastname@example.org.

 |MS in Student Affairs Administration||Rolling (January 15 Funding)||Rolling (October 15 Funding)|

-For more information, visit the Student Affairs Administration department page.
+For more information, visit the Student Affairs Administration website.